voschezang/coding-handbook/management-principles.md

 > Lack of conflict is an indicator that the right topics aren't being addressed.

 A lack of **consensus** is normal, especially for complex topics.
 First put all the cards on the table, have an open discussion and consider all relevant arguments.
-Then let the leader make a decision.
+Then let the *chair* make a decision.

 Best practices